 Small businesses need capital to grow, but sometimes budgets are thin and access to cash is hard to come by.
 This is particularly true for early-stage companies that haven’t got a track record or revenues that demonstrate an ability to service debt.
 This might make stoking the fires of growth challenging, but it doesn’t make it impossible.

-If your business is facing an opportunity to grow, but finding the money within your cash flow just isn’t enough to get the ball rolling, here are three things you can start doing now:
+If your ecommerce business is facing an opportunity to grow, but finding the money within your cash flow just isn’t enough to get the ball rolling, here are three things you can start doing now:

 1. Think outside the box